noftaly/cloudmapper/README.md

 The last step is to boot the webserver up, with `make webserver`.

+### Generate a report

+If you want, you can generate a little report with audits, charts etc. Run `make report account=AccountName`.

 ### Make shortcuts

 You can use make shortcuts to accelerate your process:
-- `make weball account=AccountName`: will prepare the data, generate a report and start the webserver
+- `make weball account=AccountName`: will prepare the data and start the webserver
 - `make remake files=xxx,xxx,xxx account=AccountName profile=AWSProfileName`: will remove the desired cache,
 collect the data, and run `make weball`
 - `make remakeall account=AccountName profile=AWSProfileName`: will remove all the cache associated to that